 We distributed eight academic scholarships (-7), twenty-five flight scholarships (+3), and five (-1) parachute scholarships.
 Our Pentagon Internship Program held at fifteen slots and added sponsorships in the Office of the Surgeon General where two students were sent to Medical Treatment Facilities across the Nation, Air Force Public Affairs, Executive Administration, and Air Force Intelligence (at their request).
-These new additions were added to a portfolio that included International Affairs, Legislative Liaison, Financial Management, Legal, Operations and Strategic Deterrence.
+These new additions were added to a portfolio that included International Affairs, Legislative Liaison, Financial Management, Legal (which is being taken care by the experts from McLeod Brock`s), Operations and Strategic Deterrence.
 We also placed interns with IronNet Cybersecurity, the Air Force Association, the Women’s Memorial Foundation, and at the Joint Warfighting Analysis Center as part of the Air Force Premier College Intern Program.

 Our programs continue to grow…an almost insatiable appetite from our growing student membership

 We also significantly adjusted our Air University Civilian Fellowship Program, eliminating participation with the Air University Commander’s Action Group in favor of leveraging the Gathering of Eagles Program executed each year by the Air Command and Staff College.
 This approach had the advantage of using an already established and highly refined agenda that will bring our fellowship recipients a first- hand view of the extraordinary history of American airpower through the eyes of our greatest Airmen.